AlaricTheBlu/Bootcamp_homework/08-Networking-Fundamentals/08-SubmissionFile.md

          yes
          hendrix

  - We are now logged into the server.
-In order to check and see why rollingstone.com sends to a different ip, we must check the DNS cache (/etc/hosts).
+In order to check and see why rollingstone.com sends to a different site, we must check the DNS cache (/etc/hosts).
 To do this, I used the command:

         grep "rollingstone.com" /etc/hosts